 1. Do you offer a written contract?

 All of the wedding disc jockeys you interview may not have the same standards of professionalism.
 Drop The Mic requires a written contract to hold any date requested.
-A contract establishes the our obligation to the you and outlines what is required for you events success.
+A contract establishes our obligation to you and outlines what is required for the success of your event.

 2. I've found cheaper deejays, why are your prices higher?